- > How to use Find My iPhone to find a lost or stolen iPhone

 You’ve probably arrived at this article because you have lost your iPhone, or even worse, you think it might have been stolen.
 The good news is that Apple has software that can make it easy to track down a lost iPhone, and if it has been stolen you can use that software to wipe the iPhone and lock it down so that your data is protected.

-In this tutorial we will talk you through how to use Find My iPhone to discover the location of your iPhone or iPad (in fact you can also use the same software to discover where your Apple Watch, Apple EarPods or Mac is too, read: How to trace a stolen Mac and How to find lost EarPods).
+In this tutorial we will talk you through how to use Find My iPhone to discover the location of your iPhone or iPad (in fact you can also use the same software to discover where your Apple Watch, Apple EarPods or Mac is too, read: How to trace a stolen Mac and How to find a lost Apple Watch and How to find lost EarPods).

 We will also explain how you can still track the last location of your iPhone even if the battery has died or it is no longer connecting to the internet.